awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 # How the AWS Encryption SDK Works<a name="how-it-works"></a>

 The AWS Encryption SDK uses *envelope encryption* to protect your data and the corresponding data keys\.
-For more information, see the following topics\.

 **Topics**
 + [Symmetric Key Encryption](#symmetric-key-encryption)